As podcast popularity continues to rise, getting your podcast on iTunes is as important as ever…

 If you’ve ever used iTunes or an iPhone in your life, you’ve already got an Apple ID.

-But if not – or if you want to make a new one with your business or podcast email address – then here are the instructions.
+But if not – or if you want to make a new one with your business or podcast email address – then you’ll need to start by creating an Apple ID.

 Here are Apple’s instructions to create an Apple ID on the web on your desktop, which is my recommended method.
 There are also instructions for Mac & PC apps, so you have your choice.